Ectropion is where the lower eyelid droops away from the eye and turns outwards. It's not usually serious, but can be uncomfortable.

 - more vulnerable to bacterial infections, such as conjunctivitis

-In severe cases that aren't treated, it's possible to develop a corneal ulcer (a sore on the eye's surface) that could affect your vision.
+If ectropion is severe and not treated, it's possible to develop a corneal ulcer (a sore on the eye's surface) that could affect your vision.
 But this is rare.

 Ectropion is different from entropion, which is where the eyelid turns inwards, towards the eye.